Farnese Cup: Julia C. Fischer

 Fischer is one of the few who have assigned the Tazza Farnese an Augustan date rather than a Hellenistic one.
 Her analysis of the piece therefore focuses on reexamining preconceived notions arrived at by other scholars who have assigned it a Hellenistic date, as well as attempting to provide evidence for her assertion of an Augustan date.
 Fischer's main evidence for placing the piece in the Augustan period is its size and the material it was carved from.
 She discusses the unstable economic position of the Ptolemaic Court, asserting that the funds for such a piece would not have been available until the improvement of the economy during the Augustan period.
 Fischer also discusses that while the piece features a mix of Greek and Egyptian figures, concepts, and methods, it also contains distinctly Roman aspects, especially in the Romanesque features of the Gorgon carving found on the piece's exterior.
+She believes that the cup was created for propaganda purposes in response to the Aquileia Dish.